How to Pack for College:

 Before talking about the detailed tips, there are some things you need to know to help you avoid mishaps (like packing unnecessary things)!
 Remember the three golden rules below when it comes to packing for college:

-✓ Dorm rooms have very limited space - Your child’s dorm room may not even be half of their bedroom at home!
-Even if a specific dorm room is considered large, your kid will most likely still need to share it with another roommate.
+✓ Dorm rooms have very limited space - Even if a specific dorm room is considered large, your kid will most likely still need to share it with another roommate.
 Keeping this in mind, packing for college becomes simpler.
-Remember this so you can avoid packing things that aren’t really necessary, such their popcorn machine or their mini trampoline...
+Remember this so you can avoid packing things that aren’t really necessary, like their popcorn machine or their mini trampoline...

 ✓ Some items are provided by the school - Most of the time, you don’t need to bring a mini-fridge or study desk.
 These items are usually provided by the school.
 If not, they usually rent it out for reasonable prices to students.
 Research or better yet, ask the school administration which items are provided or can be rented out.

 ✓ Packing less is the key - With very limited space, packing less is the key.
 Pack only the essentials.
 You (or your kid) can buy everything else once settled in.
 Alternatively, you can mail other forgotten items.
 But with our guide below, it’s unlikely you will need to!

 What to Pack for College + Packing Tips!

 Having a strategy is an absolute must when it comes to packing for college.
 Below, we have curated a simple how to pack for college guide.
 To make it easier for moms, we have divided the guide into different sections.
 Let’s try and have some fun!
 Your kid is growing up after all.

 ✓ Lots of Undies - It’s okay to repeat certain clothes but we can’t say the same for undergarments (eek).
 Pack at least two week’s worth of undergarments - just in case laundry is a struggle for them at first (or always).
 Laundry is not the most exciting part of college and might need a reminder or two from the peanut gallery.